youdly/algo/docs/deploy-from-ansible.md

 - `local_dns` - (Optional) Enable a DNS resolver.
 Default: false
 - `ssh_tunneling` - (Optional) Enable SSH tunneling for each user.
 Default: false
 - `windows` - (Optional) Enables compatible ciphers and key exchange to support Windows clients, less secure.
 Default: false
-- `store_cakey` - (Optional) Whether or not keep the CA key (required to add users in the future, but less secure).
+- `store_pki` - (Optional) Whether or not keep the PKI (required to add users in the future, but less secure).
 Default: false

 If any of those unspecified ansible will ask the user to input